AP Environmental Science Score Calculator 2026

 2026 AP Environmental Science Exam Format & Structure

-The 2026 AP Environmental Science exam retains the same two-section format.
+The 2026 AP Environmental Science exam is a fully digital exam in Bluebook.
+Students complete both the multiple-choice and free-response sections in the testing app, with all responses automatically submitted at the end of the exam.
 The exam is 2 hours and 40 minutes long and covers the interconnected systems that make up Earth's environment and the impact of human activity on those systems.

 Section I: Multiple-Choice (90 minutes | 80 questions | 60% of score)

-The MCQ section includes standalone questions and question sets referencing data tables, graphs, diagrams, maps, or experimental results.
-Topics span all nine course units.
+The MCQ section includes individual questions and set-based questions that may use quantitative data, qualitative data or information, or text-based sources.
 There is no guessing penalty, so answer every question even if you are unsure.

-Strategy: Budget roughly 1 minute per question.
-Read data-based question stems carefully—many wrong answers come from misreading graphs or confusing units.
-Pay special attention to "NOT" and "EXCEPT" questions.
+Strategy: Budget a little over 1 minute per question.
+Read data-based question stems carefully—many wrong answers come from misreading graphs, maps, or units.
+Pay special attention to questions with terms like “NOT” and “EXCEPT.”

 Section II: Free-Response (70 minutes | 3 questions | 40% of score)